-Also related to DeKalb County: You won’t find her name in the history books -- at least not yet -- but Mrs. Kate M. Drake of this county has the distinction of being the first female judge in Tennessee.
+You won’t find her name in the history books -- at least not yet -- but Mrs. Kate M. Drake of DeKalb county has the distinction of being the first female judge in Tennessee.
 She was appointed in 1931 by Governor Henry Horton to fill a vacant judgeship and elected to that office the next year.

 On November 7, 2006, Judge Drake's granddaughter Katherine Vines Trumbull contacted Tennessee History for Kids.
 Now a resident of Connecticut, Mrs. Trumbull said she was delighted to find mention of her grandmother on the web site.

-According to Mrs. Trumbull, Kate Drake had been a suffragette and an active member of the Daughters of the American Revolution.
+According to Mrs. Trumbull, Kate Drake had been a suffrage activist and a member of the Daughters of the American Revolution.
 Drake traveled by train to New Orleans in the 1920s to take a linotype course and to Chicago in 1933 to take her brother (Mrs. Trumbull's uncle) to the Chicago World's Fair.

 "She was barely 5 feet tall but had courage well beyond her physical stature," Trumbull said."According to family stories, she successfully defended a timid neighbor from the neighbor's abusive husband telling him (with frying pan in hand) to quit being a bully and to stop hitting his wife or she would take the frying pan to him."